Segovellauni: Territory

 On the fourth day’s march, he reached the Island.
 There, in the middle of the plains, is the confluence of the Isère and Rhone rivers, which run down from different Alpine ranges, enclosing a considerable amount of land; and the name given to it is “the Island.”
 The Allobroges live close by, a tribe that in those days was already second to none of the Gallic tribes in wealth or reputation.

 — Livy 2019.
 Ab Urbe Condita Libri, 21:31.

-They lived south of the Allobroges, north of the Helvii, Tricastini and Vocontii, east of the Vellavi, and west of the Vertamocorii and Tricorii.
+The Barrington Atlas locates their territory south of the Allobroges, north of the Helvii, Tricastini and Vocontii, east of the Vellavi, and west of the Vertamocorii and Tricorii.
 The Segovellauni were in control of a section of the Isère river mouth, from which they were able to hold the Allobroges at bay.
 Like the Tricastini and Memini, they nonetheless lived as clients of the neighbouring Cavari as part of their confederation.

 Settlements

 The location of the pre-Roman chief town of the Segovellauni has been debated in scholarship, but it is traditionally ascribed to the oppidum of Malpas (Soyons), on the west bank of the Rhône.
 During the Allobrogian revolt of 62 BC, the Roman legate Manlius Lentinus stationed troops in the territory of the Segovellauni, near an oppidum named Ventia.
 Although its location remains obscure, some scholars have proposed to identify Ventia with Malpas, which would explain why the Roman legates Lucius Marius and Servius Galba "crossed the Rhone" towards the territory of the Allobroges, itself located between the Rhône and the Alps, in Cassius Dio's account of the events.

 In the second part of the 1st century BC, the Segovellauni were absorbed into the civitas Valentinorum (or colonia Valentia), founded under Caesar or Augustus.
 According to Stephen L. Dyson, a border land around their capital, Valentia (modern Valence), seems to have been detached from the territory of the Cavari and given to the smaller Segovellauni by the Romans, since Pliny (1st c.
 AD) described the settlement as in agro Cavarum, whereas Ptolemy (2nd c.
 AD) had it belonging to the Segovellauni.